tomredgrave/technical-assessment/README.md

 For Part 1, I chose to recreate the **Tower House in Numbers (statistics area)** from the Adobe XD design provided.

 - The section was built using **HTML**, **CSS**, and **JavaScript**, with a strong focus on responsiveness, accessibility, and animation.
-- I used the CSS preprocessor SCSS to take advantage of its features for cleaner and more maintainable code.
+- I wrote my styling using the **CSS** preprocessor **SCSS** to take advantage of its features for cleaner and more maintainable code.
 - I decided to use **Font Awesome** for the icons in line with common workplace practice.
 Since I do not have Font Awesome Pro, I used substitute icons as placeholders.
 - For the swipeable components, I chose to use **SwiperJS**, again in line with common workplace practice.